mongodb/docs/source/python3.rst

 Are there any PyMongo behavior changes with Python 3?
 -----------------------------------------------------

 Only one intentional change.
-Instances of :py:class`bytes` are encoded as BSON type 5 (Binary data) with subtype 0.
+Instances of :py:class:`bytes` are encoded as BSON type 5 (Binary data) with subtype 0.
-In Python 3 they are decoded back to :py:class`bytes`.
-In Python 2 they are decoded to :py:class`~bson.binary.Binary` with subtype 0.
+In Python 3 they are decoded back to :py:class:`bytes`.
+In Python 2 they are decoded to :py:class:`~bson.binary.Binary` with subtype 0.

-For example, let's insert a :py:class`bytes` instance using Python 3 then read it back.
-Notice the byte string is decoded back to :py:class`bytes`:
+For example, let's insert a :py:class:`bytes` instance using Python 3 then read it back.
+Notice the byte string is decoded back to :py:class:`bytes`:

 .. code-block:: python